 For me Thanksgiving is all about the sides.
 The turkey is good, but was never my favorite.
 I am all about the sweet potatoes, mashed potatoes, all the veggies, cranberry sauce, and bread.
-We also make fish since my mom is a pescatarian and I was for about 5 years.
-The sides is what I always go for on seconds though.
+We usually have 3-4 choices on Thanksgiving thanks to demands from my sister.

 Balsamic Roasted Mushrooms